Autism Spectrum Disorder

 What causes ASD?

-Thus far, the search for an ultimate cause of an ASD in a particular person, the so-called “magic bullet,” has not been successful.
-As ASD is heterogeneous, meaning that there are numerous “varieties,” it appears there are likely to be many causal factors involved, including familial genetic vulnerabilities, dysfunction in certain brain structures and pathways, and diverse environmental and medical triggers, as yet not adequately understood.
+The search for a single cause of an ASD in a particular person has not been successful.
+As ASD is heterogeneous, meaning that there are numerous “varieties,” it appears there are likely to be many causal factors involved, including familial genetic vulnerabilities, dysfunction in certain brain structures and pathways, and diverse environmental and medical triggers.
 Recent studies did not find any connection between early childhood vaccinations and ASD, but there remain many parents who are nervous about this subject.

-Although knowledge in this area is constantly increasing, at this point perhaps looking for “why” a given person has an ASD is a question best left to researchers, and valuable time and resources more fruitfully utilized in finding and implementing effective interventions.
+Although knowledge in this area is constantly increasing, at this point perhaps looking for “why” a given person has an ASD might be a question best left to researchers, and valuable time and resources more fruitfully utilized in finding and implementing effective interventions.

 How is ASD diagnosed?